-The Health Care Action Team (HAT) meets on the 2nd Wednesday of every month, from 11 am to 1 pm.
-We meet at the Bayanihan Center, 1010 Mission Street (at 6th Street).
+The Health Care Action Team (HAT) meets on the 2nd Tuesday of every month, from 11 am to 1 pm.
+We meet at the Independent Living Resource Center at 825 Howard Street.
 Free lunch.
 Call us to say if you can come.
 415-546-1333

 IHSS Task Force News

 The IHSS Task Force is a place for up-to-date conversations about how IHSS and home care in San Francisco is changing, and what needs to be done to ensure that the needs of seniors and people with disabilities are met.
 The group brings together leaders of government agencies and non-profit organizations involved in IHSS, along with consumers and providers, recognizing the need to hear the voices of those directly affected by the program.

 * In January 2014, the IRS issued a new rule (Notice 2014-7) stating that IHSS providers do NOT owe income tax on IHSS wages IF they live full-time in the same home as the person getting care.
 The rule applies whether or not the caregiver and the person getting support are related or not.
 More information is available here:

 More than 50 seniors and allies attended the Forum on Aging and Retirement Security at SEIU 1021 in Potrero Hill on Thursday, April 2.
 Timed to coincide with the west coast regional sessions of the White House Conference on Aging, the event was put on by California Alliance of Retired Americans, the Long Term Care Coordinating Council, Senior & Disability Action, and SEIU 1021 Retirees.
 This year is the first time in ten years that the White House Conference on Aging has taken place, as well as the 50th anniversaries of Medicare and Medicaid.
 It is an important moment for San Francisco’s seniors to weigh in on what Congress and the President need to do on aging issues.